-Wurm's defender, major Řehák, argued for a complete aquittal.
+Wurm's defender, Major Řehák, argued for a complete aquittal.
 He stated that "it was inconceivable that Wurm would jeopardise his entire existence for such a small amount", that "Wurm was an accommodating person who acted under pressure from Philipp".
 The judge ought to consider the following mitigating circumstances: a hitherto spotless record, the difficult situation of the accused: financially and mentally, moreover the family.
-Wurm also held a final appeal where he wept and explained to hopeless situation he and his family found themselves in, and asked for a lenient verdict.
+Wurm also held a final appeal where he wept and explained the difficult situation he and his family were in, and asked for a lenient verdict.

 The verdict fell on 15 December and all the three accused were convicted.
-It was concluded that they all betrayed their country from financial and not national or political motives.
-Wurm was given a four and a half years under hard conditions: fasting once a month and a solitary cell the last month every half year.
+It was concluded that they all betrayed their country for financial reasons, giving them a harsher sentence than if their motives had been national or political.
+Wurm was given a four and a half years under hard terms: fasting once a month and a solitary cell the last month every half year.
 He was also deprived of his officer's rank and lost the right to vote during the term of his imprisonment.
 Wurm was sent to Terezín to serve his sentence.
-Nowakowski was given eight years and Wolf three.
+Nowakowski was sentenced to eight years and Wolf three.

 Information from the press

-Venkov and Budweiser Zeitung confirm Eybl's information that he was nephew of Colonel General Wenzel Wurm.
-Venkov adds that the latter committed suicide (he died in Vienna 22 March 1921 but Lidové noviny and Innsbrucker Nachrichten wrote that he died from natural causes).
-Budweiser Zeitung astonishingly claims that Wurm was Czech, that his father and his famous uncle both were Czech chauvinists and hostile to Germans.
+Venkov, Prager Tagblatt and Budweiser Zeitung confirm Eybl's information that he was nephew of Colonel General Wenzel Wurm.
+Venkov adds that the latter committed suicide (he died in Vienna 22 March 1921), but Lidové noviny and Innsbrucker Nachrichten wrote that he died from natural causes.
+Budweiser Zeitung astonishingly claimed that Wurm was Czech, that his father and his famous uncle both were Czech chauvinists and hostile to Germans.

-The very latest mention of him that has been found so far is from Budweiser Zeitung in February 1940.
+The very last mention of him that has been found so far is from Budweiser Zeitung 14 February 1940.
 Again it was a report from a gathering of war veterans (now under the umbrella of the Nazi party), but this time it wasn't any longer Wurm himself who spoke, but others who talked about him.
 This indicates that he may already have died.

 V edici je Eyblův záznam z 16. března přepsána takto: "Spal v márnici.
 Naše vojsko je zahrabáno, na útok nepomýšlí.
 Proti nám stojí čerstvé vojsko, minský a jekatěrinoburský pluk.
 Došla marškumpanie, kterou vedl nadporučík Wurm, synovec Feldmaršála Wurma."